Taking a Closer Look at Manufacturing

 Qualifying examinations must be taken in four areas of manufacturing from a variety of examination areas offered by several departments.
 Following the completion of required coursework and qualifying examinations, a student is required to take a preliminary examination to test his/her knowledge of the primary and supporting field.
 Each student must complete an industrially relevant, engineering practice-oriented dissertation that is supervised by a dissertation committee as a requirement of the degree.

 The degree can also be pursued in part at the University of Michigan-Dearborn Campus.
 A total of 50 credit hours is required, of which 24 letter-graded credit hours (not pass/fail) and at least 18 credit hours must be taken at the Ann Arbor Campus.
 Students must maintain a cumulative GPA of 3.3/4 (B+).
 The entrance requirements are a BSE and MSE or MBA, and at least one year of full-time relevant industrial experience.
-The general portion of the Graduate Record Examination (GRE) is recommended but not required.
+The GRE is required when applying to the Doctor of Engineering (D.Eng) program and all Master of Engineering (M.Eng) programs, excluding Sequential Undergraduate/Graduate Study (SUGS) applicants.
 Applications are accepted for both fall and winter terms.